RealWeeks/learn-vue-todo/README.md

 from `HelloWorld.vue`, the CSS inside `App.vue`, as well as everything inside the `<div>` tags.

-For now We'll also seed some initial in our main `App.vue` component like so:
+For now We'll also seed some initial data in our main `App.vue` component like so:

 ```js
 data(){